stevenrakhmanchik/Plywood/README.md

 - [X] Implement labels and goto to enable looping and recursive code when paired with if/then
 - [ ] Implement lists
 - [ ] Implement importing additional modules and libraries written in Plywood
-- [ ] Allow multiple lines of code to be put on one line separated by a vertical line delimiter "|"
+- [X] Allow multiple lines of code to be put on one line separated by a vertical line delimiter ";"
 - [ ] Build native Plywood library to create matrixes (will use lists to do this)

 - [ ] Create chess engine using matrixes made in plywood (???)